sanfarish/cafe-pos/README.md

 - My other projects: https://farishasan.web.id
 ## Information
 - Start Date: October 2024
 - Description:  This is a simple POS app for a cafe.
-It allows users to add items to their order, view their order, and checkout.
-The app uses a simple text-based interface.
+It allows users to add items to their order, view their order, and checkout with payment gateway (Midtrans).
 The app also includes a menu with prices for the items.
 ## Tech Stack used
 ### Frontend
+- Midtrans
 - Vite + React (Javascript)
 - Material UI
 ### Backend
+- Midtrans
 - Node + Express(Javascript)
 - MySQL
 - Sequelize